angular/angular/aio/content/guide/deprecations.md

 ### Binding to `innerText` in `platform-server`

-[Domino](https://github.com/fgnass/domino), which is used in server-side rendering, doesn't support `innerText`, so in platform-server's "domino adapter", there was special code to fall back to `textContent` if you tried to bind to `innerText`.
+[Domino](https://github.com/fgnass/domino), which is used in server-side rendering, doesn't support `innerText`, so in platform-server's *domino adapter*, there was special code to fall back to `textContent` if you tried to bind to `innerText`.

 These two properties have subtle differences, so switching to `textContent` under the hood can be surprising to users.
 For this reason, we are deprecating this behavior.